 Phallus rubicundus is a species in the stinkhorn family and has a wide distribution in tropical regions.
 It has the typical stinkhorn structure consisting of a spongy stalk up to 15 cm tall arising from a gelatinous "egg" up to 3 cm in diameter.

-consist of a hollow cylindrical stalk supporting a conical to bell-shaped cap.
-The orange to scarlet stalk tapers towards to top, and has a pitted surface.
-The wrinled cap is scarlet red.
-It is initially covered with a foetid, slimy grayish-olive gleba.
+consist of a hollow cylindrical stalk supporting a conical to a bell-shaped cap.
+The orange to scarlet stalk tapers towards to top and has a pitted surface.
+The wrinkled cap is scarlet red.
+It is initially covered with a foetid, slimy greyish-olive gleba.

 on the MushroomExpert.Com Web site.